 The RCS was prepared in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP) and the requirements in Chapter Nine of HUD's Section 8 Renewal Guide.
-Market Rents were defined and estimated in accordance with the guidance in Sections 9-8 through 9-13 and Appendix 9-1-2 of Chapter Nine of HUD's Section 8 Renewal Guide, and the RCS report was prepared in accordance with the guidance in Chapter Nine.
-I understand that HUD/the Section 8 Contract Administrator (CA) and the project owner will use my estimate of market rents to determine: 1) the owner's options for renewing the project's Section 8 contracts; and 2) the maximum rents allowed under any renewal contract.
+Market Rents were defined and estimated in accordance with the guidance in Sections 9-8 through 9-13 and Appendix 9-1-1 of Chapter Nine of HUD's Section 8 Renewal Guide, and the RCS report was prepared in accordance with the guidance in Chapter Nine.
+I understand that HUD/the Section 8 Contract Administrator (CA) and the project Owner will use my estimate of market rents to determine: 1) the Owner's options for renewing the project's Section 8 contracts; and 2) the maximum rents allowed under any renewal contract.

-Additionally, as required by Section 9-14 of the Chapter Nine guidance, I compared the Project's median rent with HUD's threshold, and concluded that the Project's median rent is below the threshold, as shown in the table below.
+Additionally, as required by Section 9-14 of the Chapter Nine guidance, I compared the Project's gross renewal rent with HUD's threshold, as shown below: